Ark-Repoleved/BDroid_X/README.md

 *   **Q: What should I do if the installation fails?**
     *   A: The most common reason is providing the wrong original `__data` file in step 3.
 Please make sure the file you provide matches the `hashed_name` prompted by the app.

+*   **Q: What if the graphics are corrupted after installing a mod and entering the game?**
+    *   A: This is likely because the mod is missing the `.skel` file.
+A complete mod requires `.png`, `.atlas`, and `.skel` files to function correctly.

 ---

 ## Credits